-Similarly, when our minds are concentrated and focused, we are able to use our minds more powerfully.
+This shift in consciousness enables us to tap into many of our natural abilities and allows us to make change more quickly.
 Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.

 Finally, hypnosis may be used for unconscious exploration, to better understand underlying motivations or identify whether past events or experiences are associated with causing a problem.
-Hypnosis avoids the critical censor of the conscious mind, which often defeats what we know to be in our best interests.
 The effectiveness of hypnosis appears to lie in the way in which it bypasses the critical observation and interference of the conscious mind, allowing the client's intentions for change to take effect.